SLIB53/project-preconfiguration-iac-recipe/README.md

 terraform init
 ```

-Now you may run `plan` and/or `apply`:
+Now you may run `plan` or `apply`:

 ```sh
 terraform apply
 ```

-<sub>Hint: You will need to be authorized for modifying your GCP project.
+<sub>Hint: Only an authorized machine can modify GCP resources.
 Try
 running `gcloud auth application-default login`.</sub>

 ### Migrating to Remote Backend

-The first time this recipe is used, the backend is local.
-You can run this
+The recipe initially uses a local backend.
+While you can run this locally at
-locally at first, but then it should be migrated to the
+first, you should eventually migrate to a remote backend, such as [gcs
-[gcs backend][terraform-gcs-backend].
+backend][terraform-gcs-backend].

 Before you begin, take note of the preconfiguration backend bucket: